yashwanth2804/Linear-gitlab-extention/Readme.md

 [<img src="logo.png" width="250"/>](logo.png)
-# Linear Lab Linker: GitLab Branch Connector
+# Linear Lab Linker: GitHub/GitLab Branch Connector

 ## Description

-"Linear Lab Linker" is a browser extension that enhances the integration between Linear.app and GitLab.
-It automatically adds a direct link to the corresponding GitLab branch on Linear issue pages, improving workflow efficiency for developers.
+"Linear Lab Linker" is a browser extension that enhances the integration between Linear.app and GitHub/GitLab.
+It automatically adds a direct link to the corresponding GitHub/GitLab branch on Linear issue pages, improving workflow efficiency for developers.

 ## Features

-- Adds a direct link to the GitLab branch on Linear issue pages
+- Adds a direct link to the GitHub/GitLab branch on Linear issue pages
 - Eliminates the need to wait for a Merge Request to see the branch link
-- Streamlines the development workflow between Linear and GitLab
+- Streamlines the development workflow between Linear and GitHub/GitLab

 ## Installation